Transport in Perth, Western Australia: Ring Road

 Roe Highway offers a controlled access route between the Kwinana Freeway, east of Jandakot, east of Fremantle, and Midland.
-There is a plan to extend Roe Highway, Perth's southern half of its ring road, towards Fremantle via overpasses and a tunnel.
-If the extension is approved, it will become Perth's only toll road.
+There was a plan to extend Roe Highway, Perth's southern half of its ring road, towards Fremantle via overpasses and a tunnel.
+Roe Highway has also been proposed to extend to Stock Road in Coolbelup.
 In Middle Swan, one suburb north of Midland, Reid Highway is the continuation of Roe Highway, travelling west to North Beach, where it meets Marmion Avenue.

 Traffic congestion

-Weekday traffic congestion is worst during the morning peak hour, when traffic regularly slows to almost half the speed limit.
+Weekday traffic congestion is worst during the morning peak hour, when traffic regularly slows to almost half the speed limit, and sometimes to a standstill.
 Depending on the road, the weekday peak hour is usually about 7am to 8am, or 8am to 9am.
 On weekends, congestion is worst later in the morning and harder to predict.
 Rather than being on roads into the central business district, it centres on beaches, shopping centres, white goods and other big-box stores, and children's sporting grounds, such as netball courts.

 Public transport

 Perth metropolitan public transport, including trains, buses and ferries, are provided by Transperth, with links to rural areas provided by Transwa.
-Perth provides zero-fare train trips for SmartRider (travel fare card) holders around the city centre (the "Free Transit Zone"), as well as four high-frequency (every 8–15 minutes) Central Area Transit (CAT) bus routes (Red, Blue, Yellow, Green), which, alongside trips on regular Transperth buses in the city centre, are free to all users.
+Perth provides zero-fare train trips for SmartRider (travel fare card) holders around the city centre (the "Free Transit Zone"), as well as five high-frequency (every 8–15 minutes) Central Area Transit (CAT) bus routes (Red, Blue, Yellow, Green, Purple), which, alongside trips on regular Transperth buses in the city centre, are free to all users.

 Suburban rail

-There are five main rail lines, 70 stations and 15 bus stations in the metropolitan area.
+There are eight suburban rail lines, 94 stations and 13 bus-only stations in the metropolitan area.

 Bus

 An extensive bus network services the greater Perth metro area.
 Many bus routes act as feeder routes to the main rail lines.

+There are high-frequency routes that serve Perth, connecting train stations and bus stations with 15 minute frequencies.

+The CircleRoute, routes 998 (clockwise) and 999 (antic-clockwise), connect train stations on every rail line and multiple bus stations.